kuzudb/kuzudb.github.io/docs/client-apis/cpp-api/database.md

 - `bufferPoolSize` Buffer pool size in bytes.

 **Note**
-- defaultPageBufferPoolSize and largePageBufferPoolSize are calculated based on the DEFAULT_PAGES_BUFFER_RATIO and LARGE_PAGES_BUFFER_RATIO constants in StorageConfig.
+- Currently, we have two internal buffer pools with different frame size of 4KB and 256KB.
+When a user sets a customized buffer pool size, it is divided into two internal pools based on the DEFAULT_PAGES_BUFFER_RATIO and LARGE_PAGES_BUFFER_RATIO.

 ---